CUNYTechPrep/project-starter/README.md

 ### Hosting on Heroku (no longer free)

 > NOTE: Heroku is no longer free, but these instructions still work.
-We recommend getting started with railway.app
+We recommend getting started with render.com or railway.app

 1. Create a Heroku account (_if you don't have one_)
 2. Install the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) (_if you don't already have it_)